Seasawher/mathlib4-help/docs/tactics.md

 ⊢ goal
 ```

+The tactic `specialize h a₁ ... aₙ` is a way to write `replace h := h a₁ ... aₙ`,
+automatically inferring which hypothesis should be replaced.

-This can be used to simulate the `specialize` and `apply at` tactics of Coq.
+The `replace` tactic can be used to simulate Rocq's `apply at` tactic.

 Extensions: